petermr/openVirus/textIndexing/solr/solr.md

 This is useful if things get messy.
 # Indexing the DOAJ
 The Directory of Open Access Journals provides a complete data dump of all open access publications and metadata.
 I provide [instructions on how to dowload and decompress](../DOAJSplitter/DOAJSplitter/README.md).
+## Indexing the collection
+The DOAJ files are very large JSON files, each of up to 100M.
+Solr can index  these files as [separate documents](https://lucene.apache.org/solr/guide/6_6/transforming-and-indexing-custom-json.html).

 # Setting up the field definitions in Solr
 Creating a data-definition driven index in Solr (which is what we did above) has its problems.
 It is fine for getting started with Solr but *no* good for production work.
 If you [index the DOAJ BibJson material](../DOAJSplitter/DOAJSplitter/README.md) you will find it will refuse to index certain documents.
 This is because when it first encounters a new JSON property it makes assumptions about the data type.